lv042/Weather-Wizard/docs/physical_design.md

 # Failures

-### First draft and expermenting with 3D-printing
+### First draft and experimenting with 3D-printing

 This is the first draft of the enclosure.
-It is made of 15mm thick ABS plastic and is printed on a Ultimaker 3D printer.
+It is made of 15 mm thick ABS plastic and is printed on an Ultimaker 3D printer.
 It was designed with TinkerCAD.
-However, the shape of the housing is fully unsuitable therefore probably a rectangular structure is better.
+However, the shape of the housing is fully unsuitable, therefore probably a rectangular structure is better.
 ![Example Screenshot](docs/../images/expirement.png)
 ![Example Screenshot](docs/../images/draft1.jpeg)
 ![Example Screenshot](docs/../images/draft2.jpeg)